vitalyakc/akivacap/docs/Agreement.md

 ### withdrawRemainingEth

 Withdraw accidentally locked ether in the contract, can be called only after agreement is closed and all assets are refunded
+         Check the current balance is more than users ether assets, and withdraw the remaining ether

 ```js
 function withdrawRemainingEth(address payable _to) external nonpayable hasStatus onlyContractOwner